Vajazzle

 A vajazzle, also occasionally spelled vagazzle and sometimes nicknamed glitter pubes, is a form of genital decoration.
 The word is a portmanteau of vajayjay (a euphemism for vagina) and bedazzle.
 (Note: A Bedazzler is a home appliance used to fasten rhinestones to cloth.)
 The process of creating a vajazzle is known as vajazzling.
 It involves the application of crystal ornaments onto the shaved mons pubis of a woman.

-Method

 Vajazzling is typically carried out at beauty salons.
 Initially any pubic hair is removed from the mons pubis, typically by a bikini wax, after which rhinestones, Swarovski crystals or gemstones are glued onto the area.
 The result can last for up to seven days.
 The purpose of vajazzling is the visual aesthetic.
 There are no benefits in terms of sexual pleasure.
 Bruising or cuts can occur from the crystals during sexual intercourse.
 If glue is applied too soon after the pubic hair removal, it can cause an allergic reaction or bacterial infection.
 Vajazzling can also increase the risks of infection if it is not properly cleaned.